Spectacular colours and beautiful mountain scenery

 On your return to the hotel, you enjoy a scenic route that takes in the White Mountains, Crawford Notch, and the Kancamangus Scenic Highway, all of which look resplendent in their autumn dress.

 Board your coach for a full-day fall foliage tour in and around Vermont.
-Discover the site of the famous Woodstock music festival as well as the awesome Quechee Gorge which spans the rushing Ottauquechee River.
+Discover Woodstock as well as the awesome Quechee Gorge which spans the rushing Ottauquechee River.

 We also enjoy another drive on the glorious Kancamangus Highway which winds its way through the deep forest, under the gold-bearing branches and under the crisp north American sky.